 In this example, the spindle is run to its zero position on a 1" gauge block, and the thimble is positioned for the desire reveal of the graduation lines.
 This does not put the zero of the thimble over the index.
 Then, the speeder is replaced and snugged up to lock the position.

-Now the drawback to the design.
 Final adjustment is done by rotating the graduated end of the thimble relative to the rest, and there is significant friction, even compared to the modern movable barrel adjustment most manufacturers use now.
-Additionally, the joint in exposed and gums up with rust, oil, and hand goo.
+But the drawback: the joint in exposed and gums up with rust, oil, and hand goo.
 Yes, your hand produces goo like everyone else's.
 It gets sticky and may be corrosive.
 It gets in the joint and makes adjustment a challenge.